No Light Matter: Inside Horst's Creative Laboratory

 When asked about their philosophy they will tell you almost immediately what they are not going for: not spectacle, not reactive, not in your face.
 The team refines the approach again and again until arriving somewhere rather restrained and minimalistic.

 Liam spent four years working in opera before Horst, and it shows in his approach: minimal fixtures, conventional theatre spots and old light bulbs, indirect sources, drama built from contrast rather than intensity.
 His reference point is Josef Svoboda, the Czech scenographer who built his own light fixtures when the industry could not supply what he needed.
+"He inspires me because it is very bombastic, but the light design is very indirect.
+You don't see the fixtures.
+The moods and atmosphere are very outspoken, but you don't see any tech directly, creating this intriguing energy."

 {{slider-1}}

+Darkness isn't just an absence to be filled.
 "Especially at night, you take over the sunlight, you take over the atmosphere.
 So the darkness is really one of the primary tools.
 I don't think of light as illuminating anything.
-It's more like a painting composition." — Liam
+It's more like a painting composition."

-The Dreamplant model is more musical: the designer as composer, the operator as conductor, building tension across hours rather than reacting beat-for-beat to the music.
+The Dream Plant model is more musical: the designer as composer, the operator as conductor, building tension across hours rather than reacting beat-for-beat to the music.

 "We always want to create a certain atmosphere that allows for personal interpretation.
 We never want to impose an idea on the crowd.
 The music should be at the forefront.
-Light is the secondary layer, but it’s essential in context with the music." — Max
+Light is the secondary layer, but it’s essential in context with the music." — Max Gaublomme

 Historical note: Light operating in counterpoint to music rather than in direct response to it has roots in the 1960s San Francisco psychedelic scene, where collectives like the Joshua Light Show at the Fillmore East ran projections as an improvised, meditative show running parallel to the music.
 This philosophy was absorbed into early European rave culture and is only now being formally articulated by a new generation of designers.